combine-org/combine-org.github.io/content/authors/NeuroML-Example/_index.md

 authors:
 - NeuroML

 description: This notebook creates a simple model in NeuroML.
-It adds a simple spiking neuron model to a population and then the population to a network.
+It adds a single spiking neuron to a population in a network, and then plots the membrane potential.

 # Links
 link: https://github.com/combine-org/combine-notebooks/blob/main/notebooks/neuroml.ipynb